curtmorgan3/quest-bound-docs/docs/sheet-templates.md

 You can add a default font to your sheet, which will be used for all text components.

-Add up to tweleve colors to a sheet's palette.
+Add up to twelve colors to a sheet's palette.
 All color pickers will show swatches of its palette for easy selection.

 Set a background image and opacity to your sheet to cover the entire sheet.
 This is useful for adding a background texture or pattern.